koush/Superuser/README.md

 ## Translations

 Translations are very much appreciated, but please do not submit translations on Github!
-Instead, use the revie submission process on [CyanogenMod's gerrit instance](http://review.cyanogenmod.org/#/q/status:open,n,z).
+Instead, use the review submission process on [CyanogenMod's gerrit instance](http://review.cyanogenmod.org/#/q/status:open,n,z).